Monitoring a Cluster with Galera Manager

 Downloading Dashboard Configuration (Figure 8)

 Click on Download Dashboard Configuration and Galera Manager will generate a dashboard configuration file and download it, saving it wherever you have set your web browser to download files.
-The file will be a json file and named, cluster-*name*.json, where name is the name of your cluster (e.g., cluster-testeroo.json).
+The file will be a json file and named, cluster-*name*.json, where name is the name of your cluster (for example, cluster-testeroo.json).
 Below is an excerpt from an example file:

 Excerpt from an Exported Galera Manager Configuration (Example 2)